Jugale/spoilernt/README.md

 # Spoilern't
-Blurs out Netfix's description of what you are watching.
+A Firefox extesions that blurs out Netfix's description of what you are watching.

 ![icon](https://raw.githubusercontent.com/Jugale/spoilernt/master/icons/icon-96.png)